sanantoha/simple_http/README.md

 # simple_http

-simple http server for host files for example for host PAC files that uses for configure socks proxy for ios devices.
+simple http server for host files uses for PAC files to configure socks proxy for ios devices

-host and port configuration in Rocket.toml
+host and port configuration are in Rocket.toml file

 how to build: cargo build --release